 In The Chambered Cairns of Orkney (1989) Davidson and Henshall were not convinced, suggesting instead it belonged to “little-known category of monument” – a mound “in which there may be one or more passages, sometimes angled, leading to one or several small chambers built on ground level”.

-The prominence of the cairn, from land and sea, is typical of numerous Neolithic cairns, and is probably the reason that a “modern” marker cairn was raised atop its remains.
-Although perhaps co-incidental the cairn is silhouetted against the skyline when viewed from the Mor Stein, a solitary standing stone nearby.
+The prominence of the cairn, from land and sea, is typical of numerous Neolithic cairns and is probably the reason that a “modern” marker cairn was raised atop its remains.
+Although perhaps co-incidental, the cairn is also silhouetted against the skyline when viewed from the Mor Stein, a solitary standing stone nearby.

 Without excavation, however, it is impossible to know whether we have another example of later modifications to an earlier structure (e.g. Knowe of Rowiegar, Rousay).